-Oscar night is upon us on March 4 -- and that's the closest thing we have to a national holiday for film.
-So it’s a perfect time to look at all the attractions and locations there are for movie lovers to visit all across New York State.
+Oscar night, the closest thing we have to a national holiday for film, has come and gone, but you can experience the magic of the movies all year round in New York State.
+Here's a look at all the attractions and locations for movie lovers to visit all across New York State.

 It’s only fitting that New York City, a movie mecca if ever there was one, is home to the Museum of the Moving Image.
 Housed in the historic Astoria Studio complex in Queens, the museum exhibits everything from antique cameras to costumes, licensed merchandise and 47 of Jim Henson’s puppets, including Miss Piggy from the Muppet movies and a Skeksis from The Dark Crystal.